-In cases in which an instructor has temporarily dismissed a student from class without a resolution being reached, the instructor shall notify the VPAA or his/her designee in writing of the student's dismissal.
+In cases in which an instructor has temporarily dismissed a student from class without a resolution being reached, the instructor shall notify the Provost and Vice President of Academic Affairs or his/her designee in writing of the student's dismissal.
 If the student is removed for longer than one day than a conduct hearing must take place in order to resolve the situation.